From Here on In (The Living End album)

 From Here on In: The Singles 1997–2004 is a singles compilation album by Australian punk rock band The Living End, released in September 2004.
 It features new tracks, recorded at Sing Sing Studios in Melbourne, remasterings of older tracks and a bonus disc featuring some of the band's most successful cover songs.

 Alongside this release, a DVD comprising a two-hour documentary and the band's music videos, From Here on In: The DVD 1997–2004, was also released.

-ARIA publicised that From Here on In had officially achieved Platinum status in Australia in November 2007.